 Planning advice and enquiries

-You can ask us for general planning advice or make a more formal enquiry before submitting an application.
+You can ask us for general planning advice, find out if planning permission is likely to be approved or make a more formal enquiry about a major development before submitting an application.

 General planning advice